Bridging Filtering and Point-Splitting Approaches for Variable-Density Flows: Buoyancy-Driven Bubbly Flows

-Since the flow is incompressible, the leading order contribution $\langle\filter{\bu}\cdot\bnabla\,\filter{P}\rangle$ vanishes at all scales~\cite{Frisch_1995}.
-In fig.~\ref{fig4:pressure_term}(a) we show the qualitative agreement between the exact calculation of the Favre filtered pressure contribution and the series expansion in eq.~\eqref{eq:pres_expand}.
-Because the leading order ($\psi^0$) term is zero, the series converges somewhat slowly and higher-order terms are required for more accuracy.
-In fig.~\ref{fig4:pressure_term}(b) we show the agreement between the filtering and point-splitting approaches for terms of order $\psi^1$ and $\psi^2$.
-We note that the largest difference between the filtering and correlation function approaches is again for small $K$ (large-scales), where the approximation in eq.~\eqref{eq:corr_filt_p} has the largest error.
+In fig.~\ref{fig4:combine_buoyancy_baropycnal_term}c we show the qualitative agreement between the exact calculation of the Favre filtered pressure contribution and the series expansion in eq.~\eqref{eq:pres_expand}.
+Note that $\mathcal{P}(K)>0$, which, in our sign convention, indicates energy transfer from small to large scales~\cite{PandeyMitraPerlekar2023,Narula_2026jfm}.
+Since the flow is incompressible, the zeroth order contribution $\langle\filter{\bu}\cdot\bnabla\,\filter{P}\rangle$ vanishes at all scales~\cite{Frisch_1995}, so that higher-order terms are required for a better agreement (we have verified that our results do not change when we average over independent snapshots).
+In fig.~\ref{fig4:combine_buoyancy_baropycnal_term}d we show the agreement between the filtering and point-splitting approaches for the terms in the above expansion.
+The largest difference between the two is for small $K$ (large-scales), where the approximation in eq.~\eqref{eq:corr_filt_p} has the largest error.
 Regardless, the two approaches are in agreement for $K\gtrsim K_D$ where $K_D$ is the wavenumber corresponding to the bubble diameter $D$, and is roughly the energy injection scale.
-The leading order $\psi^1$ contribution is responsible for the inverse transfer, which is partially suppressed by the $\psi^2$ contribution.
+The first order contribution is responsible for the inverse transfer, which is partially suppressed by the $\psi^2$ contribution.